anniebart/portfolio-site/src/pages/projects/prompt-generator.md

 author: Annie Bartholomew
 date: 2020
 category: design, programming
+description: Prompt generator is a creative coding project I created while at Recurse Centerr.
+It is a browser-based application styled after the terminal and uses a command line interface to generate creative coding prompts.
 ---
 While at [Recurse Center](https://www.recurse.com/about), I was a part of the creative coding group that met weekly, as well as communicating asynchonously through [Zulip](https://zulip.com/).
 One week, we decided to do a mini "Hack and tell" and create something in a 20 minute span.
 I decided to go with a [prompt generator](https://anniebart-prompt-generator.glitch.me/) - something to give me prompts for creative coding projects so I wouldn't become stuck with choice paralysis for the next quick Hack n Tell project.